 · ♦ to address priority and specific problems for the sustainable adaptation of agriculture and rural areas in the membership candidate countries.

-After our country's accession in the EU, in 2007 SF Agriculture received accreditation from the Minister of Agriculture and Forestry (now the Ministry of Agriculture, Food and Forestry) to perform the functions of the only Paying Agency in Bulgaria and to implement the instruments of the CAP and OROP.
+After our country's accession in the EU, in 2007 SF Agriculture received accreditation from the Minister of Agriculture and Forestry (now the Ministry of Agriculture) to perform the functions of the only Paying Agency in Bulgaria and to implement the instruments of the CAP and OROP.

 The CAP is based on three fundamental principles: free trade within the Community on the basis of common prices, preferences for European products within the Community markets, as well as common financial responsibility.